Kitchen cleaning tips for the spring

 The best way to get rid of buildup in your pantry and drawers is to move all food items and cookware to a spacious table or countertop.
 Check all food labels and discard anything that’s expired, stale or empty.
 Take this opportunity to wipe down shelves and inserts with soapy water or a multi-purpose cleaner.
 Use storage racks and boxes to arrange your food in an organized manner, like you would see on shelves or drawers in a store.

 Damp soft cloths are a great way to clean cabinet fronts and surfaces.
-Cleaning products should never be sprayed directly onto wood.
+Kitchen cleaning products should never be sprayed directly onto wood.
 Instead, apply the product to a cleaning cloth and use in moderation.
 Keep in mind that using too much product or water can have negative effects on your cabinetry.

 Our tip is to remove everything from the countertop and use some warm soapy water and a microfiber cloth.
 Using surface-specific cleaner can help with the longevity of your countertop.
 However, no matter the material, it’s important to avoid acidic cleaners, as those can scratch the surface.